What kind of courses will I have?

-The full time program implies about 30 hours per week of workload from September to April.
-This includes classes as well assignments, term projects.
-Working on the capstone project in May-July means somewhat less workload.
+The full-time program demands about a 30-hour workload per week of workload from September to April.
+This includes classes as well assignments and term projects.
+Working on the capstone project in May and June means a somewhat lower workload.
 This is of course an average.
 If you have strong background in coding or engineering, the workload could be less.

 I have a full time job, can I still apply?

 Yes, we have a part time version.
-It means the same classes, same time slots, but spread over two years.
-You can take all the Monday courses in the first year, with some classes on Wednesday evenings; and take the remaining Wednesday classes in the second year.
-Consider a workload of about 15 hours per week over two years.
+It means the same classes, same time slots, and students may decide to complete the program in one or two years.
+It is required to take all mandatory courses in the first year for all students.
+Mandatory courses take place on Mondays and Wednesdays in the afternoon.
+Remaining electives and the Capstone project may be completed in the second year.
+Consider a workload of about 30 hours per week during the first year.